-SARS, Asian Bird Flu, Mad Cow Disease- During the last few years stories about these diseases remind us that microbes never rest.
-New diseases emerge or familiar ones mutate into dangerous strains.
-Recognizing that diseases can evolve, scientists and historians are looking back to the Influenza Epidemic of 1918 hoping to learn what caused the mutation of a flu virus, what factors influenced the spread of the disease and how to prevent or lessen the impact of a new strain of flu.
+Those who work with strains of influenza are mindful of the dangers when a strain of influenza mutates.
+Scientists and historians study earlier influenza outbreaks to learn what caused the mutation of a flu virus, what factors influenced the spread of the disease and how to prevent or lessen the impact of a new strain of flu.